IBM-Bluemix-Docs/voice-agent/about.md

 1. The caller asks a question.
 1. The question is streamed to the {{site.data.keyword.speechtotextshort}} service.
 1. A text utterance is returned.
-1. The text is sent to the {{site.data.keyword.conversationshort}} service or {{site.data.keyword.virtualagentshort}} as a message request.
+1. The text is sent to the {{site.data.keyword.conversationshort}} service as a message request.
 1. A message response is returned.
 1. The response text is sent to the {{site.data.keyword.texttospeechshort}} service.
 1. Synthesized audio is returned.